Do I have to be a member to submit a proposal or present at the MPSA conference?

 If I have already registered for the conference but decide not to attend, can I get a refund?

-Like APSA and many other associations, we have a "no refund" policy.
+Like APSA and many other associations, the MPSA has a "no refund" policy.

 I have been invited to speak on a panel, and I am not a member of MPSA.
 Do I have to register for the conference?